 You often hear the term “dieline” when creating or shopping for custom boxes.
 People who aren’t familiar with packaging might think that only an expert would understand.
-The word is straightforward and crucial to making your packaging.
+The word is straightforward to making your packaging.
+Let’s dive deep into the topic of Packaging Prepress 101- What are Dielines and Proofs?

 In this blog, we dive deep into the understanding of dielines.
 We also show you how to use them in your own custom packaging projects in the best way possible.